Earth Notes: On Setting Up a Raspberry Pi 3 Off-grid Server (2018)Updated 2023-09-28.

-The ISP ignored the most of the problem hard enough to let a couple of weekends slip by, including shipping a "drop-in replacement" router which was essentially unconfigured and not capable of replacing the existing device at all.
+The ISP ignored the problem hard enough to let a couple of weekends slip by, including shipping a "drop-in replacement" router which was essentially unconfigured and not capable of replacing the existing device at all.

 Though its MD helpful was as ever, and offered to replace equipment at cost, since I have the RPi3B+, rather than spend over £200 buying a new router and spending time configuring it, I might as well strip down the RPi3B+ and try to configure it to do the job.
 If that doesn't work, I can splash the cash.